-Therefore, if you were to simultaneously serve on the county council and as the president of UCI, you would have a prohibited interest in the contract between the county and UCI and the grant from CAC to UCI.
+Therefore, if you were to simultaneously serve on the county council and as the director of the program, you would have a prohibited interest in the contracts between the county and the program.
 R.C.
-2921.42(A)(4) would prohibit you from serving in both positions at the same time unless you can objectively demonstrate that you meet an exception to the law contained in R.C.
+2921.42(A)(4) would prohibit you from serving in both positions at the same time unless you can meet an exception to the law contained in R.C.
 2921.42(C).